 Daniil Medvedev’s Racquet

 Daniil used a Wilson Six One 95 for many years but is currently sponsored by Tecnifibre.
-He endorses the Tecnifibre XTC 305 (click for my review), which I have reviewed on this website before, but based on pics from a person who actually owns his racquets, it seems to be a Tecnifibre Dynacore 305 with plenty of weight added to get it up close to 360 grams.
+Based on pics from a person who actually owns his racquets, it seems to be a Tecnifibre Dynacore 305 with plenty of weight added to get it up close to 360 grams.

 This makes sense as it mimics the setup he had for his Six One 95.
 A heavy and head-light racquet with medium stiffness and a 22 mm beam.
 The red/black edition of Dynacore 305 that he is using is actually 95 sq inches, not 98 as the later models.
 So like Djokovic, Medvedev is using a 95 sq inch racquet with an 18×19 string pattern and a weight around 360 grams.